Officials: As Mississippi River drops, floods still a threat

 But according to federal forecasters, an increase in rainfall across areas north of Louisiana will pose a threat of high river conditions through May.
 Highly saturated soil in areas where rainfall might occur will also increase the chances of flooding across central and southeastern states, officials added.

-The Mississippi River watershed faces a risk of major flooding.
+The Mississippi River watershed faces a risk of major or moderate flooding.
 Those conditions do not represent a threat of levee failure in Louisiana.

 Some upper parts of the Mississippi River and other rivers are also predicted to reach high flood conditions this spring.

-Upper river conditions along the northern Gulf Coast are expected to result in above-average dead zone conditions, the Director of NOAA’s National Water Center, Ed Clark, said.
+Upper river conditions along the northern Gulf Coast are expected to result in above-average dead zone conditions, said Ed Clark, the Director of NOAA’s National Water Center.
 This will make shrimp and fish go elsewhere.